apache/pekko-connectors-kafka/docs/src/main/paradox/production.md

 ---
-project.description: Consider these areas when using Alpakka Kafka in production.
+project.description: Consider these areas when using Apache Pekko Connectors Kafka in production.
 ---
 # Production considerations

-## Alpakka Kafka API
+## Apache Pekko Connectors Kafka API

 1. Do not use `Consumer.atMostOnceSource` in production as it internally commits the offset after every element.
 1. If you create `Producer` sinks in "inner flows", be sure to @ref:[share the `Producer` instance](producer.md#sharing-the-kafkaproducer-instance).
 This avoids the expensive creation of `KafkaProducer` instances.